mysterymath/lcc6502/Design.md

 * Bit-field operations that involve 8 or fewer bits must be strength-reduced to one byte from LCC's full integer operations.

-* Automatic variables must retain their values across signals and or interrupts.

-* The BRK instruction should not be used by the compiler.

 * Return statements with no value are legal in functions with non-void return types, so long as the return value is never used by the caller.

-* Prototyped functions with no "narrow" types (smaller than int) and no variable argument list must be callable in translation units without the prototype.

 * It must be possible to scan over the argument list of a variable argument function more than once.

 * During a `longjmp`, it is legal to restore registers to their values at the time `setjmp` called so long as no register at that time contained the value of a volatile variable or a static object that could have changed since `setjmp` was called.

 * Prototypes in library headers may only use identifiers in the reserved
     namespace: `__x` or `_X`.

-* The compiler must provide a means for the user to specify what address regions (including Zero Page) are available for use by the compiler.
-This must include which address regions are RAM or ROM and the number of banks available at various address regions.
-The compiler must produce code and data that resides in those address regions, such that the code produced can be included into an assembly program that describes the full program.

-* The implementation must define <setjmp.h> suitable for a hosted implementation of ANSI C, though only a freestanding implementation is provided.

 * The number of registers saved by `setjmp` and restored by `longjmp` must be tightly bounded.